Active Self-Semi-Supervised Learning for Few Labeled Samples: Introduction

-The contributions of our work are summarized as follows: 1) We show how confirmation bias changes with decreasing labels and suggest that a key point to mitigate this issue is to improve the quality of pseudo-labels early in semi-supervised learning.
-2) We propose the AS3L framework, a novel approach to bootstrap semi-supervised training from a good initial point consisting of accurate PPL, actively selected labeled samples and network weights from self-supervised training.
-It extends the success of semi-supervised learning to cases with fewer labels.
-Our proposed method consistently outperforms SOTA algorithms in the case of few annotations.
-3) We develop an active learning strategy that is tightly coupled to the AS3L framework, which can greatly improve the quality of PPL when there are few labeled samples, thereby helping AS3L work well with fewer labels.
-4) Our method demonstrates the potential of reducing the semi-supervised training cost, and experimental results prove that our method can outperform SOTA methods in terms of accuracy with approximately 1/3 of the training time.
+Validated across four image classification datasets, our AS3L outperforms the state-of-the-art in most cases, particularly in scenarios with limited labels, and showcases accelerated convergence (Sec. \ref{sec:res}).
+The contributions of our work are summarized as follows: 1) In scenarios with scarce labeled data, our observation reveals that semi-supervised learning cannot effectively harness valuable information obtained from self-supervised training by weight initialization.
+2) Motivated by the observation, we propose the AS3L framework, a novel approach to bootstrap semi-supervised training from a good initial point consisting of accurate PPL, actively selected labeled samples, and weights initialization from self-supervised training.
+This method readily integrates with existing semi-supervised learning approaches to extend the success of semi-supervised learning to scenarios with even fewer labeled data.
+Our proposed method outperforms SOTA algorithms in most cases with limited annotations.
+3) We develop an active learning strategy that is tightly coupled to the AS3L framework, which can greatly improve the accuracy of PPL when there are few labeled samples, thereby helping AS3L work well with limited labels.